pvcnt/accio/docs/contribute/codebase.md

 title: Codebase tour
 ---

-This page contains more information for people willing to contribute to Accio.
-It gives an overview of the code layout and pointers to help you getting ready into contributing to Accio.
+This page contains an overview of the code organisation and pointers to help you getting ready.
-A good place to start is reading [compilation instructions](compiling.html), to have an overview of languages and tools used.
+You should be able to [compile Accio](compile.html) before starting to contribute code.

 * TOC
 {:toc}